songej/youtube_section_repeat/README.md

 - ⚡️ Performance-Oriented: Built with modern Manifest V3 standards and VanillaJS, the extension is designed for minimal impact on browser resources.
 It is lightweight and fast, with no external frameworks.
 - ⌨️ Keyboard-Centric: All core functions are designed to be controlled entirely without a mouse, allowing you to stay focused on your practice without interrupting your workflow.

-### 3. Key Features
+## 3. Key Features

 - 🎯 Precision Slicing: Define multiple, high-precision video sections with a single key press.
-- ⌨️ Keyboard-Centric Workflow: All core functions are mapped to intuitive hotkeys for maximum efficiency, allowing you to maintain your workflow without a mouse.
+- ⌨️ Keyboard-Centric Workflow: All core functions are mapped to intuitive shortcuts for maximum efficiency, allowing you to maintain your workflow without a mouse.
 - 🔁 Seamless Navigation & Repeat: Instantly navigate between sections and toggle repeat mode with simple key presses.
 - ✨ Intelligent Automation:
   - Auto-Looping: When a video with defined sections ends, repeat mode automatically starts from the first section.
-  - Focus Mode: A dedicated hotkey reloads a video from a playlist into a standalone player, preventing auto-play from interrupting your practice sessions.
+  - Focus Mode: A dedicated shortcut reloads a video from a playlist into a standalone player, preventing auto-play from interrupting your practice sessions.
   - Error Prevention: Incomplete sections are automatically completed or discarded, ensuring a seamless transition into repeat mode without data errors.

 ## 4. Getting Started